These Companies Laid Off Large Numbers of Employees After Taking Trump’s Tax Cuts

 There was one problem: The GOP tax plan included no guarantees for workers.
-If a company wanted to lay off thousands of employees, “tax reform” allowed them to do it.
-Or companies could simply pocket the money and boost their stock price.
-They could also just offshore the jobs to Asia.
+If companies wanted to lay off thousands of employees, “tax reform” allowed them to do it.
+Or companies could pocket the money and boost their stock price.
+They could also simply offshore the jobs to Asia.

 Those employees conducted tests on drugs aimed at treating Alzheimer’s and Parkinson’s disease.
 Pfizer, which will continue onward with drugs like Viagra, is set to save billions from Trump’s tax cuts.

 Next: Trump spoke too soon about this company’s moves after the tax cuts passed.

-“AT&T plans to increase U.S. capital spending $1 billion and provide $1,000 special bonus to more than 200,000 U.S. employees, and that’s because of what we did,” Trump told the nation on December 20.
+“AT&T plans to increase U.S. capital spending $1 billion and provide $1,000 special bonus to more than 200,000 U.S. employees, and that’s because of what we did,” Trump told the nation in December 2017.

 That same night, hundreds of AT&T employees in Missouri learned they were being fired just in time for Christmas.
-Trump did not follow up with a statement on that development, but the local union president did.
+Trump did not comment on that development, but the local union president did.

-“How can you lay people off and then give them $1,000 and say that there’s going to be more jobs available?
-I wish someone could tell me how that’s possible,” said Joseph Blanco of the Communication Workers of America Union.
+“How can you lay people off and then give them $1,000 and say that there’s going to be more jobs available?” asked Joseph Blanco of the Communication Workers of America Union.

-AT&T continued announcing layoffs into the new year.
-At last count, some 4,000 people were expected to lose their jobs.
+AT&T continued announcing layoffs into the new year, with at least 4,000 people expected to lose their jobs.

 Next: This $42 billion company announced it will lay off at least 5,000 U.S. employees while closing 10 plants.